JJConsulting/JJMasterData/README.md

   </a>
 </p>

-JJMasterData is an open-source .NET library to help you create CRUDs quickly from data dictionaries (database metadata), along with other boilerplate-intensive things like exporting and importing data.
+JJMasterData is an open-source .NET library to help you create dynamic CRUDs quickly from data dictionaries (database metadata), along with other boilerplate-intensive things like exporting and importing data.

 ## Features
 - Complete CRUD operations ✅